 10 Good Reasons To Start Learning French Language in India

 There are all kinds of reasons to learn a foreign language.
 Here are some of the crucial, legitimate, compelling, and good reasons why to learn the French Language in India.

 1. French is an international language

 Other than English, French is the only language spoken on all five continents.
 It is the sixth most widely spoken language in the world after English, Mandarin Chinese, Hindi, Spanish and Arabic.
-There are 29 French-speaking countries in the world, such as France, Canada, Belgium, Switzerland, Luxembourg, etc. There are currently over 270 million French-speaking population worldwide.
-La Francophonie is a group of 84 countries which share official use or teaching of French.
+There are 29 French-speaking countries in the world, such as France, Canada, Belgium, Switzerland, Luxembourg, etc. There are currently over 270 million French-speaking populations worldwide.
+La Francophonie is a group of 84 countries that share the proper use or teaching of French.

 2. France: Top destination for Indian students

 Want to study in France?
 Within Europe, France is one of the top three most popular countries as a study abroad destination for Indian and international students.
 Paris is considered as the best city for students.
 Every year, more than 5,000 students go to France from India.
 The proficiency in French will open you up for higher educational opportunities in both French business schools and universities.

 France has more than 3,500 institutions of higher education, including many century-old universities.
 The École Normale Supérieur, Université Pierre, École Polytechnique, Marie Curie UPMC, University of Paris Sud, ESPCI ParisTech, École Normale, HEC, Supérieure de Lyon, Sorbonne Paris Cité are some examples.
 These educational institutions offer excellent education in various fields such as management, science, art, technology, etc.